thevinter/styli.sh/README.md

-# Wallpaper switching on i3 made easy
+# Styli.sh - Wallpaper switching on i3 made easy

 Stily.sh is a Bash script that aims to automate the tedious process of finding new wallpapers, downloading and switching them via the i3 config. **Styly.sh** can search for specific wallpapers from unsplash or download a random image from the specified subreddits.